ValyrianTech/HexGlobe/design_document.md

 - Implemented vertical scaling and horizontal skew transformations for accurate hexagon alignment
 - Added calibration aids (concentric hexagons and reference dots) to map images
 - Ensured seamless boundaries between adjacent hexagon tiles
+- Implemented multi-selection functionality for hexagon tiles
+- Added visual styling for selected tiles with orange border and yellow fill
+- Added selected tiles list to the debug panel
+- Implemented conditional navigation button when exactly one tile is selected

 ### 6.2 In Progress
 - Enhancing frontend to utilize the ordered neighbor_ids for more intuitive navigation